saumyapokale/Customer-Segmentation-Analysis/README.md

     iii.
 Age and spending score are dependent.
 4. Cluster Insights

     All the clusters have almost identical annual income distributions.

     So, the customer clusters based on gender, age, and spending score.

-        1. Low age females with high spending score
+        1. Low age Females with high spending score.

-        2. Low age males with high spending score
+        2. Low age Males with high spending score.

-        3. High age females with low spending score
+        3. High age Females with low spending score.

-        4. High age males with low spending score
+        4. High age Males with low spending score.

 5. Clusters generated using hierarchical clustering are similar to those generated using KMeans clustering.